-Meditation’s ability to relieve stress and increase productivity makes it a popular technique for promoting wellbeing in the workplace.
+Research indicates that meditation has the ability to relieve stress and increase productivity making it a popular technique for promoting wellbeing in the workplace.
 Considering this, it is probably no wonder why many CEO’s incorporate meditation into their hectic lifestyles.

 Here is a list of some well-known CEO’s who use meditation to help them become better leaders and achieve even higher levels of success:

 Weiner is a former Yahoo executive but you probably know him better as the CEO of LinkedIn.
-He blocks out time every day to practice meditation.
+He blocks out time during his work day to practice meditation.
 Weiner notes that this gives him time to think and to practice empathy and compassion, which has a positive impact on his productivity.

-This Huffington Post CEO has been practicing meditation since she was a teenager.
-She is a very vocal advocate of the practice claiming it is has played a huge role in her success.
+This successful Huffington Post CEO has been practicing meditation since she was a teenager.
+She is a very vocal advocate of the practice claiming it is has played a huge role in her success and leadership.

 One of our favorite quotes about mindfulness actually comes from Ariana herself: “Meditation is not about stopping thoughts, but recognizing that we are more than our thoughts and our feelings.”

 Perhaps not your typical CEO but the co-founder of Def Jam records believes that nothing has been more important in his career than meditation.
 In a recent interview, Simmons spoke of his practice, “You have to learn to love yourself enough to take care of yourself.
 Sometimes if you’re lucky you get a chance to change your life.”